Liao dynasty: Abaoji (907–926)

 Abaoji, posthumously Emperor Taizu of Liao, was born in 872 to the Yila chieftain, Saladi.
+According to the Later Tang envoy Yao Kun, who met the Khitan ruler in person, Abaoji was extremely tall (9 chi; over two meters).

 By the time of Abaoji, the Yila had become the largest and strongest of the Khitan tribes, even though the Yaonian khans still held overall power.
-The Yila tribe was descended from the Yishihuo, who settled closer to Han civilization than other Khitans.
+The Yila tribe descended from the Yishihuo, who settled closer to Han civilization than other Khitans.
 In the 730s, the Yila became a tribe independent of the Yaonian.
 Under the influence of Han culture, Yundeshi (820s–860s?), Abaoji's grandfather, became the first Khitan to practice and teach settled agriculture.
 Shulan, Abaoji's uncle, was the first Khitan to practice masonry and build walled cities.
 To their south, the Han people of Youzhou Jiedushi fled the rule of Liu Rengong, most of them ending up in Yila territory.
 Han farmers were resettled by Abaoji and Han craftsman taught the Khitans how to spin and weave.
 The adoption of agrarian culture, Han refugees, and more advanced labor organization made the Yila tribe far richer than other Khitans.
 Abaoji placed Han intellectuals such as Kang Moji, Han Yanhui, and Han Zhigu into his administration.
 Kang Moji was responsible for legal matters between Khitans and Han.
 Later he supervised the building of the capital city.
 Han Yanhui was made an official in charge of military affairs and oversaw the subdued Han population, settling them and making sure they did not flee.
 Han Zhigu participated in strategy and decision making.
 He later took charge of the department handling Han affairs and managed protocols of foreign affairs.
 He also combined Han institutions and Khitan customs to make them easier to understand for Khitans.

 Abaoji held the title of Dama Yueshali, the commander of the khagan's personal guard, in the late 9th century.
 In 901, Abaoji was elected Yilijin (chieftain) of the Yila by the triennial council.
 None of the Khitans except the Yaonian used surnames at the time, but later in the 930s, Abaoji's clan adopted Yelü as their surname.
 At the same time their consort clan also began using the surname Xiao.